 - Linear Gamma vs Higher Gamma RGB Color Spaces: Gaussian Blur and Normal Blend Mode

 For radiometrically correct results, RGB color mixing should always be done in a linear gamma RGB color space.
 When you blur or use the normal blend mode to mix colors in the regular sRGB color space, the resulting color is darker than it should be and sometimes acquires a noticeable color cast.

 This article is the first of a planned series of articles on editing in a linear gamma color space.
 Upcoming articles will examine channel mixing, converting a color image to black and white, applying curves, and using different blend modes.

 - Will the Real sRGB Profile Please Stand Up?

-I compared 15 sRGB (matrix) profiles used by a variety of open source image editing programs and found quite a bit of variation from one sRGB variant to the next.
+I compared 15 widely used sRGB (matrix) profiles distributed by a variety of profile vendors and imaging software, and found quite a bit of variation from one sRGB variant to the next.
 In this article I explain the differences between the sRGB profiles variants and I point out the practical, digital darkroom consequences.

 Even though Hewlett-Packard and Microsoft proposed the sRGB color space as a way to eliminate color management, today you need color management just to manage the proliferation of sRGB profiles.

 - sRGB, the universal monitor profile, not so good for LCD monitors

 LCDs and CRTs — color-wise, they are very different beasts.
 If you are using sRGB as your LCD monitor profile, you might want to reconsider: sRGB was designed for use with CRT monitors.
 If you have an LCD monitor, sRGB is not likely to be a good enough match.